Karl Kasten: World War II

 Kasten enlisted in the U.S. Army following the attack on Pearl Harbor.
 Kasten was initially assigned to the medical corps but ended up in the engineers corps where his artistic skills were used for camouflage.
 After Officer Candidate School he was deployed to England to serve with the 295th Engineer Combat Battalion.
 On D-Day he was promoted to captain and put in charge of the Intelligence unit of the Battalion.
 Kastens' memories of the war are dark and he recalls bluntly, "My job was to kill people", and "I was pretty miserable inside."

 Educator

 After the war, Kasten continued with his art education.
 Rather than return to his budding career in the Bay Area Kasten chose to establish himself in a new area without ties.
-He taught for two years (1946-1947) at the University of Michigan at Ann Arbor under the chairmanship of Jean Paul Slusser.
-Ultimately the Michigan winters drove his return to the Bay Area where he again took an assistant professor of art position at the San Francisco State University.
-He spent three years at SFU (1949-1950) where he introduced a printmaking program.
+He taught for two years (1946–1947) at the University of Michigan at Ann Arbor under the chairmanship of Jean Paul Slusser.
+Ultimately the Michigan winters drove his return to the Bay Area where he again took an assistant professor of art position at the San Francisco State University (SFSU).
+He spent three years at SFSU (1949–1950) where he introduced a printmaking program.
 During the summer of 1949 he studied modern etching techniques and printmaking with Lasansky at the University of Iowa.

-The following year he was offered a professorship UC Berkeley which he was to hold until 1983.
+The following year in 1950 he was offered a professorship UC Berkeley, which he held until 1983.
 "That was Nirvana" he said.
 "My greatest satisfaction is that I was a pretty good teacher."